UiPath/ProcessMining-devkit-connector/extractors/extractor_example (Devkit).md

 ![csvpath](images/csvfile.png)

 In the "Advanced" page, you can find the `data formatting` section for the specified connection type.
 In this section, manual file formatting can be realized if needed.
 The file format can also be changed in the `FMT` button in `Data formatting`.
-Even tough the connection type is marked as CSV connection, we will be using .tsv files, therefore "TabDelimited" option needs to be chosen.
+Even though the connection type is defined as the CSV connection, ".tsv" files can be used by changing the file extension into ".csv".
+Also, "TabDelimited" option needs to be set for this file type.

 ![dataformatting](images/dataform.png)

--SQL server settings:
+- SQL server settings:
 The connection for SQL server is defined as below:

 ![sqlserver](images/sqlconnection.png)